I would like to thank Kevin Greatorex (Matthews great great grandson) for getting in touch with memories from his grandmother.

 The 9th (Service) Battalion landed at Boulogne-sur-Mer as part of the 42nd Brigade in the 14th (Light) Division in May 1915 for service on the Western Front.
 They saw action in the 2nd Battle of Ypres in May 1915.
 The 9th Battalion also saw action at the Battle of Hooge (known as the German Liquid Fire Attack) on 30th July 1915.
 This was one of the first times the German Army had used Flamethrowers in battle.
 Understandably, one of the most feared weapons introduced during World War 1.

-Matthews Battalion was also involved in the Second Attack on Bellewaarde on 25th September 1915.
+According to the Medal Card Matthew arrived in France 30th September 1915.
+Prior to his arrival the battalion had been involved in the Second Attack on Bellewaarde on 25th September 1915.
 The 9th King’s Royal Rifle Corps were deployed in support but they also suffered in the fighting, as well as from British artillery dropping short during their advance.